This post may contain affiliate links.

 Serving Suggestions

-- Serve halva with warm flatbreads like lavash, barbari, khubz, pita, or simit for a traditional Middle Eastern breakfast.
+- With bread for breakfast: Serve halva with warm bread such as my no yeast flatbread, barbari, khubz, pita, or simit for a traditional Middle Eastern breakfast.
 The richness of the halva pairs beautifully with the soft, pillowy texture of the bread.

-- Enjoy halva as a dessert alongside a hot cup of tea (like mint or green tea) or strong coffee, particularly Turkish coffee.
-The slight bitterness of the coffee complements the sweet, nutty flavors of the halva.
+- Get creative: Enjoy halva as a dessert alongside a hot cup of tea or strong coffee, particularly Turkish coffee.
+The slight bitterness of the coffee complements the sweet, nutty flavors of halva.
+You can also crumble halva over a bowl of yogurt for a sweet treat!

 Variations and Substitutes